Is Cape Town Safe for American Tourists?

 Additional Useful Resources to Help You Stay Safe and Exploring Cape Town

-- Expedia: the best website for finding cheap flight deals and hotels to and from Cape Town.
+- Expedia is the best website for finding cheap flight deals and hotels to and from Cape Town.

-- Booking.com: my favorite hotel booking website, as it consistently has the best selection and prices.
+- Booking.com: This is my favorite hotel booking website, as it consistently has the best selection and prices.

-- Hotels.com: another excellent hotel booking website for finding fabulous Cape Town accommodation.
+- Hotels.com is another excellent hotel booking website for finding fabulous Cape Town accommodation.

 - Tripadvisor: this famous review website now allows you to book accommodation and tours direct as well.